1934 Auckland Rugby League season: Semi finals

+Arthur Lennie played his last ever senior game for Richmond.
+It was in fact his only first grade match of the season.
+The hooker had debuted for Richond seniors in 1927 and finished with 56 senior games and three tries across eight seasons and had also played for them for four years as a junior.
+Lennie then went on to referee rugby league for five seasons including four senior grade games and then became one of the best lawn bowlers in Auckland post retirement.

 Final

 Joseph Ginders hooked for Richmond in their victory.
 He had weeks earlier come to Auckland with the South Island team.
 During the match Ralph Jenkinson, another Richmond forward, broke his nose but it was not discovered until it was examined after the match.
 Richmond's New Zealand representatives dominated their scoring with Ray Lawless, Eric Fletcher, and Jack Satherley scoring tries, with Bert Cooke kicking 2 goals and Cliff Satherley likewise.
 Alf Broadhead added their other try.

 Phelan Shield

 1934 was the first year in which the Phelan Shield had been played for by senior teams.
 The four losing teams from round one of the Roope Rooster competition were pitted against each other with Newton Rangers becoming the inaugural Phelan Shield champions.

 Final

 The new young fullback for Ponsonby, Lewis, was unavailable to play and coach Frank Delgrosso returned to play in the position but struggled due to the pace of the game and his lack of fitness.
 For Newton Ted Brimble and Cameron partnered well in the five eighths and each scored a try.